Valter Drandić

 He graduated from technical school and studied economics and tourism in University of Rijeka.
-He passed the professional exams for the expert associate for informatics and for the organizer of automatic data processing at the Republic Committee for Science, Technology and Informatics in Zagreb.
+He passed the professional exams for an expert in informatics and automatic data processing at the Republic Committee for Science, Technology and Informatics in Zagreb.

+Highlights from professional career: Project manager at the Institute of Informatics, CEO of a Printing Company, Board member of a Speciality Hospital, manager of several development projects (Istrian Development Agency, Pula General Hospital, ...).

+By decisions of the Croatian Government and the Council of the European Union, he was appointed a member of the European Committee of the Regions for the terms of office 2020-2025 and 2025-2030.

-He was elected a member of the Istrian County Assembly six times (1993, 1997, 2009, 2013, 2017 and 2021), and in 2013 and 2017 he was elected President of the Assembly.
-By decision of the Croatian Government, on December 11, 2019 he was appointed member of the European Committee in the region mandate 2020th to 2025th.
-From 1996 to 2000 he served as vice president of the County of Istria.
+He was elected a member of the Istrian Regional Assembly seven times (1993, 1997, 2009, 2013, 2017, 2021 and 2025), and in 2013 and 2017 he was elected President of the Assembly.
+From 1996 to 2000 he served as vice president of the Region of Istria.

 In 1997, he was elected a member of the County House of the Croatian National Parliament.

 From 2000 to 2008, he was elected to the Croatian Parliament for two terms, where he served as President of the Tourism Committee and President of the Executive Board of the National Group of the Croatian Parliament at the Inter-Parliamentary Union.
 He was also a member of the National Committee for Monitoring the Process of Croatia's accession to the European Union, the Croatian Parliament Delegation to the Croatian-EU Joint Parliamentary Committee, the Committee for European Integration and the Committee for Interparliamentary Cooperation and the President of the Croatian-Italian Friendship Group.

 He was Mayor of the City of Pula-Pola from June 2005 to June 2006.

-He has been a member of the Presidency of the Istrian Democratic Assembly (IDS) from 2013 to 2021, where he also served as President of the City Branch of IDS Pula (1995-1997 and 2002–2006), Vice President of IDS (1997-1999 and 2006–2010), Secretary General of the IDS (1999-2002) and President of the Council of the IDS (2002-2006).
+He has been a member of the Presidency of the Istrian Democratic Assembly (IDS), where he also served as Vice President, Secretary General, President of the Council and President of the City Branch of Pula-Pola.

-From 2001 to 2005 he was Deputy President of the Croatian Fire Department Union (Hrvatska vatrogasna zajednica), from 2005 to 2013 Vice-President of the Croatian Fire Department Union, and since 2013 member of the Presidency of the Croatian Fire Department Union.
+Volunteer firefighter, president of the Istrian Firefighters association since 1997 and member of the Presidency of the Croatian Firefighters association, where he also served as Deputy President and Vice-President.